radeeyate/DhRiTiD/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [The BTC App](https://github.com/DhRiTiD/The-BTC-App)
-- 🌱 I’m currently learning features on REACT NATIVE to imporve my skills
+- 🌱 I’m currently working to polish my skills in Python
+- 💬 Ask me about anything
+- 📫 How to reach me: [📧](dhritid1807@gmail.com)
+- 😄 Pronouns: she/her

 <!--
 **DhRiTiD/DhRiTiD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.